-Northeast Iowa Community College maintains several portable computer labs for the delivery of hands-on technical skills training for business and industry clients.
-Businesses experiencing software upgrades or needing skills upgrades for their employees can contract with NICC to bring the training lab to a location convenient for them.
-Northeast lowa Community College will customize curriculum to address specific business or industry needs.
+Northeast Iowa Community College (NICC) maintains several portable computer labs for the delivery of hands-on technical skills training for business and industry clients.
+Businesses experiencing software upgrades or needing skills upgrades for their employees can contract with NICC to bring the training lab onsite or to a convenient location.
+NICC can also customize curriculum to address specific business or industry needs.

-Relicensure and Recertification
+Licensure and Recertification

-The Mandatory Continuing Education Act, requiring licensed occupations in the state to have a certain amount of continuing education as a condition of relicensure/ recertification, was passed by the State of lowa in 1977.
+The Mandatory Continuing Education Act, requiring licensed occupations in the state to have a certain amount of Business and Community Solutions as a condition of relicensure/recertification, was passed by the State of Iowa in 1977.

-Northeast Iowa Community College Continuing Education provides a variety of relicensure/recertification opportunities; and awards CEU's (Continuing Education Units) for completion of continuing education experiences.
+Northeast Iowa Community College (NICC) Business and Community Solutions provides a variety of relicensure/recertification opportunities; and awards Continuing Education Units (CEU's) for completion of continuing education experiences.